ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 Training used the top 70% of the image (spatially); testing used the bottom 30%.
 This prevents spatial autocorrelation from inflating accuracy scores — a critical methodological step often overlooked in remote sensing ML studies.
+A comparison between the spatially-validated Random Forest accuracy (75.8%) and naive random pixel splitting (75.9%) confirms that the 15-feature spectral stack is genuinely discriminative rather than reliant on spatial proximity.

 ---